 Sports Gear Canadian Souvenirs

-Canada may be a tony country in terms of population, but its population love of sports, especially hockey runs deep.
+Canada may be a tony country in terms of population, but its population’s love of sports, especially hockey runs deep.
 Canadians love to get behind their favourite sports teams and athletes and wearing a hockey jersey is a typically Canadian outfit.
 It makes a great souvenir from Canada to bring home whether for yourself or someone else.
-You can chose a local NHL team like the Toronto Maple Leafs, Montreal Canadians, Calgary Flames or Vancouver Canucks or a Canada hockey jersey representing junior and olympic athletes.
+You can choose a local NHL team like the Toronto Maple Leafs, Montreal Canadians, Calgary Flames or Vancouver Canucks or a Canada hockey jersey representing junior and Olympic athletes.

 If you happen to have Calgary on your itinerary, check out these things to do in Alberta.
 Just do not mention that you might not be a Flames fan!
 Calgarians love their hockey!

-Aboriginal peoples have always made objects of artistic value.
-If you want to know what to buy in Canada to display in your home or to give as a gift, purchase some authentic aboriginal art.
+Indigenous peoples have always made objects of artistic value.
+If you want to know what to buy in Canada to display in your home or to give as a gift, purchase some authentic indigenous art.
+There are lots of artisans and gallery’s across the many Canadian islands in Canada.
+Vancouver Island is a big one for those who love art!

 Roots clothing is known for its craftsmanship and functionality.
 I live in there sweatpants when I am at home and there is nothing more comfy in my wardrobe.
 If you are shopping for the best souvenirs from Canada that you can wear for years to come, grab yourself a pair of Roots sweatpants or a sweatshirt or bring one home for someone who loves comfort.